A cross-platform editor with a well-designed and consistent look and feel.

 See Readme.txt and ToDo.txt.
 If you intend to build it yourself don't forget to read BuildInfo.txt in the source package.

 To develop wyoEditor further I need to know what others think about.
 What is perfect, what is missing, what is wrong.
-It would be nice if could write your experience after some use into the wxGuide mailing list (see feedback).
+It would be nice if could write your experience after some use into the wyoGuide mailing list (see feedback).

 The syntax colouring within the editor is partially hard coded.
 You may only change the colour (fonts, etc) of a certain type.
 If a language doesn't use the correct type, you have to make request for enhancement with the needed information.

 First go to the source and locate your language type table (just take your time until you really understand it).
 All entries start with "mySTC_TYPE_", sometimes entries are followed with a comment.
 Now either the entry type or the comment has an analog entry within the properties files of Scite.
-Be carfully the properties files are named after the lexer (i.e. wxSTC_LEX_HTML = properties.html) and not after your language.
+Be carefully the properties files are named after the lexer (i.e. wxSTC_LEX_HTML = properties.html) and not after your language.

-Written by Otto Wyss, contact see support section.
+Written by Otto Wyss, see support section.